U.S. PRISM spying programme rattles EU lawmakers

-U.S. officials have confirmed the existence of a huge, secret U.S. Internet spying programme, codenamed PRISM, which according to documents leaked to the Washington Post and Britain's Guardian newspaper has given them access to data from firms such as Google (GOOG.O), Facebook (FB.O) and Skype.
+U.S. officials have confirmed the existence of a huge, secret U.S. Internet spying programme, codenamed PRISM, which according to documents leaked to the Washington Post and Britain's Guardian newspaper has given them access to data from firms such as Google, Facebook and Skype.

 The news has forced European governments to explain whether they let Washington spy on their citizens or benefited from snooping that would be illegal at home.